 As a satellite at all times will cover a large area, there is a chance that the VDE-SAT receiver on-board a satellite will experience simultaneous interference from multiple land mobile stations.
 To evaluate the effect of simultaneous interference from multiple land mobile stations an interference scenario as illustrated in Figure 18 has been defined.

-[Editor’s note: Figure 18 needs to be updated to ensure clarity]

 Figure 18

 Illustration of interference scenario to evaluate the effect of simultaneous interference from multiple land mobile stations.